pycurl/pycurl/doc/callbacks.rst

 The signature of each callback used in pycurl is as follows:

-.. function:: HEADERFUNCTION(string) -> number of characters written
+.. function:: HEADERFUNCTION(byte string) -> number of characters written

     Callback for writing received headers.
 Corresponds to `CURLOPT_HEADERFUNCTION`_ in libcurl.

+    On Python 3, the argument is of type ``bytes``.

-    The ``HEADERFUNCTION`` callback may also return
+    The ``HEADERFUNCTION`` callback may return the number of bytes written.
-    ``None``, which is an alternate way of indicating that the callback has consumed all of the string passed to it.
+    If this number is not equal to the size of the byte string, this signifies an error and libcurl will abort the request.
+Returning ``None`` is an alternate way of indicating that the callback has consumed all of the string passed to it and, hence, succeeded.

-.. function:: WRITEFUNCTION(string) -> number of characters written
+.. function:: WRITEFUNCTION(byte string) -> number of characters written

     Callback for writing data.
 Corresponds to `CURLOPT_WRITEFUNCTION`_ in libcurl.

+    On Python 3, the argument is of type ``bytes``.

-    The ``WRITEFUNCTION`` callback may also return
+    The ``WRITEFUNCTION`` callback may return the number of bytes written.
-    ``None``, which is an alternate way of indicating that the callback has consumed all of the string passed to it.
+    If this number is not equal to the size of the byte string, this signifies an error and libcurl will abort the request.
+Returning ``None`` is an alternate way of indicating that the callback has consumed all of the string passed to it and, hence, succeeded.

-.. function:: READFUNCTION(number of characters to read) -> string
+.. function:: READFUNCTION(number of characters to read) -> byte string

     Callback for reading data.
 Corresponds to `CURLOPT_READFUNCTION`_ in libcurl.

+    On Python 3, the callback must return either a byte string or a Unicode string consisting of ASCII code points only.

     In addition, ``READFUNCTION`` may return ``READFUNC_ABORT`` or ``READFUNC_PAUSE``.
 See the libcurl documentation for an explanation